Kong/docs.konghq.com/app/_hub/kong-inc/route-by-header/index.md

 | `condition` |  List of headers name and value pairs |
 | `upstream_name` |  Target hostname where traffic will be routed in case of condition match |

-Note: if more than one pair of header name and value is provided, the plugin looks for all of these in the request - that is, requests must contain all of the specified headers with the specified values for a match to occur.
+Note: If more than one pair of header name and value is provided, the plugin looks for all of these in the request - that is, requests must contain all of the specified headers with the specified values for a match to occur.